-Buying a home in Spain can be one of the best investments of your life… or a constant source of legal, tax, and financial problems if you don’t conduct a thorough review before signing.
+Buying a property in Spain could be one of the best investments of your life… or a constant source of legal, tax and financial problems, if you do not carry out thorough research before signing on the dotted line.

-At Fuster & Associates, we’ve been helping domestic and international buyers purchase properties in Spain with legal certainty, transparency, and peace of mind for over 25 years.
-Our multidisciplinary team, specializing in real estate law, taxation, and immigration, has guided thousands of clients through the entire purchase process, avoiding risks that often go unnoticed until it’s too late.
+At Fuster & Associates, we have been helping domestic and international buyers purchase property in Spain for over 25 years, offering legal certainty, transparency and peace of mind.
+Our multidisciplinary team, specialising in property law, tax and immigration, has guided thousands of clients through the entire purchase process, thereby preventing risks that are often only noticed when it is too late.

-- Discovering urban planning debts after the deed is signed.
+- Discovering planning debts after the deed has been signed.

-- Relying solely on agents or intermediaries without independent legal advice.
+- Relying solely on estate agents or intermediaries without independent legal advice.

-In forums for international buyers in Spain, there are numerous accounts of people who faced problems because they failed to conduct proper due diligence or did not have specialized lawyers from the start of the process.
+On forums for international buyers in Spain, there are countless stories of people who ran into problems because they had not carried out thorough due diligence or had not engaged specialist solicitors from the start of the process.

-That is why we have prepared this comprehensive legal checklist for buying a home in Spain to minimize risks and avoid costly mistakes.
+That is why we have drawn up this comprehensive legal checklist for buying a property in Spain to minimise risks and avoid costly mistakes.

-Before signing any document, it is essential to request a Simple Extract from the Property Registry.
+Before signing any documents, it is essential to request a simple extract from the land registry.

 - Who the actual owner is.